 California Homeschool Groups and Co-ops

 Homeschool groups and cooperatives are usually the chief local support system for homeschooling families.
 For new homeschoolers, they provide the opportunity to receive information and inspiration from more experienced homeschoolers.
 Groups often organize field trips and play dates, and more academically focused groups (called co-ops) even offer classes where each parent teaches a subject or supervises a class.
 Many parents find lifelong friendships through co-ops and local support groups.
-Even if you can’t locate a support group in your area, however, you can still ask questions of other parents in Time4Learning’s California Parent Forum.
 Find out more: California Homeschool Groups and Co-ops

 Homeschool Field Trips in California